111th Attack Squadron: Texas National Guard

 The unit was reorganized with the establishment of a permanent air service in 1920, forming in the old Houston Light Guard Armory.
-The 111th Observation Squadron received Federal Recognition on 29 June 1923, as part of the 36th Division, Texas Air National Guard.
+The 111th Observation Squadron received Federal Recognition on 29 June 1923, as part of the 36th Division, Texas National Guard.

-The squadron had no airplanes, so the hot summer of 1923 was devoted to close-order drill and classroom sessions.
+The squadron had no airplanes, so the hot summer of 1923 was devoted to close order drill and classroom sessions.
 That was remedied, however, in September of that year when the 111th became airborne in the Curtiss JN-6H Jenny.

 In September 1927 the Curtiss JN-6Hs were retired and the squadron gained Consolidated PT-1s and several other trainers until June 1928 when new Douglas O-2H observation aircraft arrived.
 During the next 10 years, the 111th performed outstanding civic service to the State of Texas, dropping medicine and relief supplies to many of the towns that were isolated by floodwaters, tornados, and fires.
 New Douglas O-38 observation planes were received in January 1931.
 By 1938 the squadron was flying both Douglas Douglas O-43As and North American O-47s.